Skip to main content

 Are Fleur-de-Lis Tummy Tucks Covered by Insurance?

-Most of the time, tummy tucks of all kinds — including the Fleur-de-Lis — are not considered medically necessary and thus not covered by insurance.6 However, there may be an exception if the patient can prove that they are getting persistent refractory rashes on the anterior abdominal wall from too much skin chafing.1 If it can be proved that this interferes with your daily functioning and activities of daily living, some insurance companies may cover some of your tummy tuck costs.1
+Most of the time, tummy tucks of all kinds — including the Fleur-de-Lis — are not considered medically necessary and thus not covered by health insurance.6 However, there may be an exception if the patient can prove that they are getting persistent refractory rashes on the anterior abdominal wall from too much skin chafing.1 If it can be shown that this interferes with your daily functioning and activities of daily living, some insurance companies may cover some of your tummy tuck costs.1

 A tummy tuck is a surgical procedure, so your surgeon or doctor may ask you to do the following in advance:7